Stochastic Dual Dynamic Programming for Multistage Stochastic Mixed-Integer Nonlinear Optimization: Upper Bounds on Iteration Complexity of Proposed Algorithms.

-\begin{remark} Theorem~\ref{thm:StochasticDDPComplexityUpperBound} shows that for a fixed problem (such that $I=I(\delta,\scrB)$ and $N=\max_{t=1,\dots T-1}N_t$ are fixed), given any probability threshold $q\in(0,1)$, the number of iterations needed for Algorithm~\ref{alg:StochasticDualDP} to find an $\epsilon$-optimal root node solution with probability greater than $1-q$ is $\calO(-(I(\delta,\scrB)\ln{\nu}+\ln{q})/\nu^2)$.
-In particular, if we set $M=1$, then the number of iterations needed is $\calO((I(\delta,\scrB)\ln{N}-\ln{q})N^2)$, which is comparable to the iteration complexity upper bound of Algorithm~\ref{alg:DeterministicDualDP}.
-We remark that the bound in Theorem~\ref{thm:StochasticDDPComplexityUpperBound} is nontrivial only when $\kappa$ is sufficiently large.
-In fact, the term $\nu^{-I}>1$ in the bound can be removed via some extra assumption and more delicate analysis.
-If we assume the subproblem oracles are deterministic, i.e., the output is unique given any parent node state and any under-approximation of the cost-to-go function, and define the probability space $(\Omega,\Sigma,\Prob)$ such that the outcome of the scenario path sampling is a $\Sigma$-measurable set in $\Omega$, then the Bernoulli random variables $\indfunc_{A_i}$ (the indicator of the event $A_i$) form a martingale difference sequence.
-We refer any interested reader to the detailed argument in~\cite[Section 5]{lan2020complexity}. \end{remark}
+\begin{remark} Theorem~\ref{thm:StochasticDDPComplexityUpperBound} shows that for a fixed problem (such that $I=I(\delta,\scrB)$ and $N=N_1\cdots N_{T-1}$ are fixed), given any probability threshold $q\in(0,1)$, the number of iterations needed for Algorithm~\ref{alg:StochasticDualDP} to find an $\epsilon$-optimal root node solution with probability greater than $1-q$ is $\calO(-\ln{q}/\nu^2)$, which does not depend on $I$.
+In particular, if we set $M=1$, then the number of iterations needed is $\calO(-N^2\ln{q})$, which is exponential in the number of stage $T$ if $N_t\ge 2$ for all $t=1,\dots,T-1$.
+It remains unknown to us whether there exists a complexity bound for Algorithm~\ref{alg:StochasticDualDP} that is polynomial in $T$ in general. \end{remark}